-Your application may involve a visit to familiarise yourself with the young custody location where you will work.
+Your application should involve a visit to familiarise yourself with the youth custody location where you will work.

 Check if you are eligible to become a youth justice worker.
 You will need to:

-We use online scenarios to see if you have the judgement and skills to be a youth justice worker.
+We use realistic scenarios to see if you have the judgement and skills to be a youth justice worker.

-During the online tests you will be asked how you would deal with situations you might face working in youth custody including:
+During the online test you will be asked how you would deal with situations you might face working in youth custody including: